poezio/slixmpp/docs/create_plugin.rst

 .. code-block:: python

     """
-    Creating a SleekXMPP Plugin
+    Creating a Slixmpp Plugin

-    This is a minimal implementation of XEP-0077 to serve as a tutorial for creating SleekXMPP plugins.
+    This is a minimal implementation of XEP-0077 to serve as a tutorial for creating Slixmpp plugins.
     """

-    from sleekxmpp.plugins.base import base_plugin
+    from slixmpp.plugins.base import base_plugin

     class xep_0077(base_plugin):
         """